Skip to content

 Playing Cards With Friends

+It’s popular to play cards on Diwali day with family and friends.
+In many homes, people invite their friends and relatives over to play cards.
 Friends get together to try their luck in a game of cards.
 The memories made on Diwali night can be joyful for the winners, and the losers can't wait for the next Diwali to come around.

 Shining Bright

-At Lashkaraa, we make traditional garments with traditional practices to bring to the modern world.
+Of all the customs, rituals, and traditions, the heart of Diwali is family.
+With everyone wearing their best clothes, families gather together to enjoy each other’s company and relish in the festivities.
+At Lashkaraa, we make traditional Indian garments and accessories using traditional practices, bringing them to the modern world.
 No matter where you are or where you’re headed, we make it easy to bring the shimmer of India anywhere your journey takes you.

 Sources: